 Churches help to form meaningful relationships and bind communities together, providing a source of what is known as social capital, Frank said.

-A national survey of 40 communities, conducted in 2000 by the John F. Kennedy School of Government to measure dimensions of social capital, found that N.C. regions surrounding Charlotte, Greensboro and Winston-Salem ranked in the top five nationally for giving and volunteering.
+of 40 communities, conducted in 2000 by the John F. Kennedy School of Government to measure dimensions of social capital, found that N.C. regions surrounding Charlotte, Greensboro and Winston-Salem ranked in the top five nationally for giving and volunteering.

 Communities with less faith-based engagement, such as Boston and San Francisco, ranked near the bottom.